laura400/Environment-Simulation-of-Virtual-Experiment-of-Silver-Mirror-Reaction/README.md

 ## Detailed description

-Please refer to project report for detailed description and methodology.
-[Project report](project-report.pdf)
+Please refer to project report in the root directory for detailed description and methodology.

 ## Setup